0w0Demonic/AquaHotkey/docs/about-class-prototyping.md

 MsgBox( Arr.Baz ) ; "quux"
 ```

-Note: These are ignored for primitive classes, namely `Number`, `Integer`,
+- Note: This doesn't work on primitive classes, because they can't have fields.
-`Float` and `String` because they cannot possible own any instance variables.
+        It is fine, however, to add `static` fields to primitive classes.

-Static variable declarations, however, work perfectly as you would expect.
+**Known Issues**:

 > [!CAUTION]
 >For `Object` and `Any`, you must use an `__Init()` method with a function body.